d3x0r/sack.vfs/README.md

                 later in the string passed to Sqlite.
 It may be `null` if it is anonymous mount. if no parameters are passed, a Volume object representing the native filesystem is returned.
-    File - some native filsystem utility methods
+    File - some native filsystem utility methods SaltyRNG - creates a random number generator
+    TLS - namespace for utilities to generate certificates/keys genkey( length [,password]) - Generates a keypair pubkey( {options} ) - gets public key of a keypair or certificate gencert( { options } ) - Generates a self signed certificate. genreq( {options} ) - Generates a certification request signcert( {options} ) - uses a certificate to sign a certificate request validate( {options} ) - validate a certificate against a certificate chain. expiration( certificate ) - gets the expiration of a certificate as a Date().
+    WebSocket - Websocket interface
+        Client( ... ) - create a websocket client
+        Server( ... ) - create a websocket server
+    Network - Raw network utilities
+        Address( address [,port] ) - holder for network addresses.
+        UDP( ... ) - UDP Socket to send/received datagrams.
     // windows only
     registry - an interface to windows registry options set( path, value ) - set a new value in the registry